conduktor/conduktor-docs/src/pages/changelog/Gateway-3.7.0.md

 :::

-The keys stored by gateway are all encrypted themselves via a configured master key externally held in your KMS - and as such are also secure as they are useless without access to the external KMS.
+The keys stored by Gateway are all encrypted themselves via a configured master key externally held in your KMS - and as such are also secure as they are useless without access to the external KMS.

 #### Encryption